 Medicare statistical trends in Utah

-- Approximately 34% (116,912) of Medicare beneficiaries enrolled in Medicare Advantage plans in Utah.
+- Approximately 37% ( 139,270) of Medicare beneficiaries enrolled in Medicare Advantage plans and other health plans in Utah.

-- Nearly 68% or 231,172 people included Part D in their Medicare coverage to help pay their prescription drug costs.
+- 265,685 people included Part D in their Medicare coverage to help pay their prescription drug costs.

-- About 48% of Utah beneficiaries chose to get their Medicare prescription drug coverage by enrolling in a Medicare Advantage plan.
+- About 50% of Utah beneficiaries with Part D chose to get their Medicare prescription drug coverage by enrolling in a Medicare Advantage plan.

-- Slightly more than 52% (120,665) people opted to get their Medicare prescription drug coverage by enrolling in a Medicare Prescription Drug Plan.
+- The other 50% ( 133,033) of people with Part D opted to get their Medicare prescription drug coverage by enrolling in a stand-alone Medicare Prescription Drug Plan.